casinca/LLM-quest/llm_quest/alignment/grpo/README.md

 concerning the reward calculations, for simplicity BUT computed in a way that is compatible with process supervision
 because:

-  - **Using mean pooling for the full reward calculation for each trajectory.**
-  My Reward model isn't an ORM but a PRM (Per-Token Reward Model) and doing mean pooling gives me the same result as an ORM (per-episode/trajectory reward).
+  My Reward model isn't an ORM but a PRM (Per-Token Reward Model) which gives me choices on how to represent the reward.

-    Plus, mean pooling is robust for different sequence lengths and not favoring longer sequences over a pure ORM.
+  I implemented different simple styles for testing: scores pooling, hidden states pooling and "last token only" in the `PrefRewardCalculator` class.

+  Each has its pros and cons.
+I initially went with scores pooling, but it is less robust when there is high variance in sequence lengths.

-    In the case of a later implementation of Process supervision, my PRM is compatible since I'm already retrieving all mini-rewards at each step for each trajectory.
-I will just not average them.
+  In the case of a later implementation of Process supervision, the PRM is compatible since I'm already retrieving all mini-rewards at each step for each trajectory, so I can reuse it with process supervision.

-    The alternative Outcome Supervision method of using "last token only" wouldn't be retro-compatible with process supervision.

 ### Difficulties encountered